What is Extruded Aluminum

 An aluminum extrusion manufacturer transforms aluminum alloy into an amazing variety of useful products.
 Making the most of aluminum's malleability, the extrusion process creates shapes by heating a billet, or cylindrical log, of aluminum alloy to soften it and then forcing it under high pressure through a special steel die using a hydraulic press or ram.
 The end result is a piece of aluminum that will maintain the specific shape of the die.

 When the extrusion emerges from the die, it must cool at specific rates to reach the proper hardness.
 Cooling can occur naturally or can be assisted by means of fans and water spray.
 The extrusion is pressed mechanically to straighten it and is then cut to specified lengths.
 Depending on the aluminum alloy, additional aging may be required for the extrusion to reach its optimal strength.
 The surface of the extruded aluminum parts can be finished in a variety of ways, including anodizing, painting and powder-coating.
-The aluminum extrusion process is excellent for creating customized parts for the automotive, aviation and construction industries, such as window frames, railings and aircraft parts.
+The aluminum extrusion process is excellent for creating customized parts for the automotive, aviation and construction industries, such as window frames, railings and automobile parts.

 There are two primary types of extrusion processes -- direct and indirect.
 In the direct extrusion process, the most common method used today, the softened aluminum billet is pushed by the ram through a stationary die to create the specified shape.
 The aluminum flows in the direction that the ram travels, creating friction between the billet and the container.
 The direct extrusion method is commonly used for softer alloys in the manufacture of solid aluminum bars and rods, and hollow tubes and sections.
 One advantage of the direct extrusion process is that long continuous lengths can be produced by adding successive billets to the flow.